-It is worth spending just as much time choosing a builder as a professional adviser.
+It's worth spending just as much time choosing a builder as a professional adviser.
 If you have appointed an architect or surveyor, they should help find a suitable builder for you.
-If you are not employing a professional adviser for the works, it is important to find a builder with experience and knowledgeable of work to old buildings.
-Ask around, check references, go and look at other jobs that the builder has completed and check the website of the Federation of Master Builders and National Federation of Builders offer searchable registers.
+If you're not employing a professional adviser for the works, it's important to find a builder with experience and knowledge of old buildings.
+Ask around, check references, go and look at other jobs that the builder has completed.
+The Federation of Master Builders and National Federation of Builders offer searchable registers.

 If you're seeking advice from a builder on what work is needed, be aware that they have a vested interest in how much work there is to do.
 If you think a builder may be proposing unnecessary work, you should seek independent professional advice.

-Many elements of old buildings are quite fragile and require specialist expertise when considering a repair rather than the skills of a general builder.
-Such work may include the cleaning of brickwork or stonework, paint-colour analysis or the installation of special services.
+Many elements of old buildings are quite fragile.
+When considering a repair, they'll require specialist expertise rather than the skills of a general builder.
+This kind of work could include the cleaning of brickwork or stonework, paint-colour analysis or the installation of special services.
 So ask for examples of their experience with older buildings and take up references.

 There are now a wide range of specialist suppliers who can supply traditional building materials.
 These can include lime products, special bricks, historic paint colours and mixes and many other useful materials.
 These suppliers can also give advice on how the materials should be used.

-Conservation officers, sometimes called historic buildings officers, are specialists in a local planning authority who are able to give technical repair advice on work to old buildings as well as advice on development issues such as extensions and alterations to old buildings.
+Conservation officers, sometimes called historic buildings officers, are specialists within a local planning authority.
+They can give technical repair advice on work to old buildings as well as advice on development issues such as extensions and alterations to old buildings.
 It's advisable to consult them early on in your project if you think Listed Building Consent or Conservation Area Consent will be required.

 The advantages of using professionals